 Michelle is wearing the 'Scoop Tee' in lilac.

 For many women, breastfeeding can be too difficult a task.
-Some suffer from back-to-back bouts of mastitis, others have inverted nipples which can make every feed’s initial latch extremely painful, and then there are those victims of sexual abuse who simply can’t face it.
+Some suffer from back-to-back bouts of mastitis, others have inverted nipples which can make every feed’s initial latch extremely painful, and some struggle to establish supply.
 If a mother chooses not to breastfeed, or simply can’t due to a lack of supply, we at Cadenshae support you 100%.
 Fed is best in our eyes – not breast is best, because at the end of the day, a mama’s got to do what works for her.
 No two situations are the same, so you do you, for you and yours.

 Breastfeeding does come naturally to some women though, and can be a wonderful, wholesome, not to mention, extremely convenient experience…but there’s another group who opt to breastfeed - those who stick at it, even when it’s proving extremely difficult.
 The struggle is real for these women, particularly in those first few months when they’re dealing with a gorgeous, cuddly, but somewhat floppy newborn!